meltano/meltano/docs/src/_cloud/index.md

     ```bash
     meltano init <INSERT_YOUR_PROJECT_NAME>
     ```

+    Commit your changes back to the GitHub repository.

 4. Add Sample Plugins and Schedules

     The following configuration snippet can be added to your `meltano.yml` file located in your new project directory.